2003 Baghdad DHL attempted shootdown incident: Awards and aftermath

 The Honourable Company of Air Pilots jointly honoured all three crewmembers with its Hugh Gordon-Burge Memorial Award.
 This is awarded to flight crew whose actions contributed outstandingly to saving their aircraft or passengers, or made a significant contribution to future air safety.
 The annual award is made only if a nomination is considered to be of significant merit.

 The Flight Safety Foundation's FSF Professionalism Award in Flight Safety was presented to the crewmembers for their "extraordinary piloting skills in flying their aircraft to a safe landing after a missile strike following takeoff from Baghdad, Iraq".

-In May 2006, Captain Éric Genotte, together with Armand Jacob, an Airbus experimental test pilot, gave a presentation to the Toulouse branch of the Royal Aeronautical Society titled "Landing an A300 Successfully Without Flight Controls".

 In addition to severe wing and undercarriage damage, both jet engines suffered ruinous abuse by ingesting debris.
 In November 2004, the aircraft was repaired and re-registered as N1452, then put up for sale, but remained unsold.
-The N1452 registration expired in 2018.
-The aging aircraft did not fly again and has since been scrapped.
+The N1452 registration expired in 2017.

+As of 2025, the aircraft remains at Baghdad International Airport.

 In popular culture

-The incident was featured in "Attack over Baghdad", a season-three (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation in the UK and elsewhere around the world).
+The incident was featured in "Attack over Baghdad", a season three (2005) episode of the Canadian TV series Mayday(called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation in the UK and elsewhere around the world).